auliasabri/Halve/index.md

 layout: home
 ---
 # Personal Blog
-Hi, this is Andi Aulia Sabri personal blog.
-In this blog I will write anything I have learned or stories that have happened in my life.
+Hi, this is my personal blog.
+In this blog I write things I have learned, my thoughts, or stories that have happened in my life.

-If you have anything for me to improve this blog, please feel free to [contact me](mailto:aulia.sabri@gmail.com).
+If you have anything for me to improve this blog, please feel free to [drop me a message](mailto:aulia.sabri@gmail.com).